Interstate High Speed Rail Rationale

 Among the world’s emerging nations, only Brazil has built a sustainable biofuels economy where autos are powered by an ethanol-oil blend.
 Fast growing China, India, Southeast Asia, Iran, Pakistan, Nigeria and Mexico want autos, which are predominantly oil-powered.

 Since we don’t know how long Risky Oil will last, the prudent thing to do is reduce oil consumption each year and ensure that Risky Natural Gas is well regulated to prevent leaks until renewable energy from Wind, Solar and Biofuel are prominent.
 That will give our oil & natural gas companies time to ramp up investment in wind, solar, advanced batteries and biofuel without major layoffs.

 Climate Change, The Biggest Stick

-The majority of Americans and even the Pope acknowledge scientific evidence that the rapid increase in carbon dioxide emission (83% of GHG) can only be man-made.
+The majority of Americans acknowledge scientific evidence that the rapid increase in carbon dioxide emission (83% of GHG) is man-made.
 But many people don’t know that methane emission (10% of GHG) and nitrous oxide emission (5% of GHG) are equally worrisome.

 Methane, the primary component of natural gas, is emitted during extraction from underground and when not burned completely.
 It also results from coal mining, when the gas becomes airborne at the surface.
 Methane is 20 times more powerful than carbon dioxide at trapping heat in the atmosphere.
 Nitrous oxide is a prominent emission from burning coal and jet fuel.
 Nitrous oxide is 310 times more powerful than carbon dioxide at trapping heat because planes emit it high in the atmosphere.
 The EPA says that globally, about 40% of nitrous oxide emissions come from flying and the other large chunk comes from coal burning.